-Class II Directors (Current terms expire at our 2017 annual meeting)
+Class II Directors (Current terms expire at our 2020 annual meeting)

-John A. Roush has served as a member of our Board of Directors since April 2014.
-Mr. Roush has served as Chief Executive Officer and a member of the Board of Directors of GSI Group Inc., a global supplier of precision photonic components and subsystems to original equipment manufacturers (OEMs) in the medical, industrial, scientific and microelectronics markets, since 2010.
-Prior to joining GSI Group Inc., he was a corporate officer and served in several senior leadership positions for twelve years with PerkinElmer, Inc., a provider of technology and services to the diagnostics, research, environmental, safety and security, industrial and laboratory services markets.
+John A. Roush has served as a member of our Board of Directors since 2014.
+Mr. Roush serves as an operating executive advisor to private equity firms.
+He also serves as a board director and member of the Compensation Committee and Nominating & Corporate Governance Committee for Advanced Energy Industries, Inc. (Nasdaq: AEIS).
+Mr. Roush also serves as a board director for Applied Life Sciences & Systems, a privately held company that is developing vaccine delivery technology for animal health markets.
+Mr. Roush served as Chief Executive Officer and a member of the Board of Directors of Novanta Inc., a global supplier of precision photonic components and subsystems to original equipment manufacturers (OEMs) in the medical, industrial, scientific and microelectronics markets, from 2010 to 2016.
+Prior to joining Novanta Inc., he was a corporate officer and served in several senior leadership positions for twelve years with PerkinElmer, Inc., a provider of technology and services to the diagnostics, research, environmental, safety and security, industrial and laboratory services markets.
 Since 2009, Mr. Roush had been serving as president of PerkinElmer's Environmental Health business.
 From 2004 to 2009, Mr. Roush led PerkinElmer's Optoelectronics business unit, which supplies specialty photonics products to biomedical and industrial OEMs.
 From 1999 to 2004, Mr. Roush served in various general management roles within the Optoelectronics business unit.
 Prior to joining PerkinElmer, Mr. Roush held management positions with Outboard Marine Corporation, AlliedSignal, Inc., now Honeywell International, McKinsey & Company Inc. and General Electric.
-Mr. Roush received a B.S. in Electrical Engineering from Tufts University and an M.B.A. from the Harvard Business School.
-The Board has concluded that Mr. Roush should serve on our Board due to his experience at an executive level and his more than 15 years of experience supplying products into the medical device and life sciences industries.
+Mr. Roush should serve on our Board due to his experience at an executive level and his more than 15 years of experience supplying products into the medical device and life sciences industries.

-Michael H. Thomas has served as a member of our Board of Directors since November 2013.
+Michael H. Thomas has served as a member of our Board of Directors since 2013.
 Mr. Thomas served as Chief Executive Officer of Bionostics, Inc., a manufacturer of products for original equipment manufacturers for critical care/point-of-care and diabetes diagnostics test systems, from 2006 to 2013.
 Prior to Bionostics, Mr. Thomas served as President and Chief Executive Officer of GlycoDesign, Inc., a publicly traded Canadian biopharmaceutical company, from 2002 to 2004; as President and Chief Executive Officer of DSM Pharmaceuticals, a division of DSM, NV of The Netherlands, a contract manufacturer of pharmaceuticals, from 1999 to 2002; and as Group President for the Americas and Global Hardcapsule at R.P.
 Scherer Corporation from 1997 to 1999.
 Prior to that, Mr. Thomas was at London International U.S. Holdings, and spent nearly 20 years at Bayer, Inc., most recently as Vice President of International Strategic Marketing.
 Mr. Thomas received a B.A. in Business and English from Colgate University.
 The Board has concluded that Mr. Thomas should serve on our Board due to his strong general management skills and his 30 years' of experience in the pharmaceutical and biotechnology industries, including a long history of merger and acquisition activities, rapid growth situations and financial turnarounds.